 In this diagram, the electrons from the different atoms are shown in differerent colours.
 Another way of showing this is to use different symbols - for example dots and crosses.

 Be really careful not to mix up the different dot-and-cross diagrams.

 If it's a metal with a non-metal, you have ionic bonding.
 One or more electrons move to the non-metal, but the atoms stay separate.

 If it's a non-metal with a non-metal, you have covalent bonding.
 Some electrons are shared, so the atoms are drawn touching or overlapping.

 Polymers are an important group of materials with covalent bonding.
-Polymers are the basis for plastics, and many parts of the human body.
+They are the basis for plastics, and many parts of the human body.
 They are very long, with a chain of carbon atoms down the middle.
-This picture shows polyethne, which is the plastic used for shopping bags.
+This picture shows polyethene, which is the plastic used for shopping bags.

-It's not worth drawing out all the atoms, and often we don't need to draw the atoms with the bonds at their exact angles.
+It's not worth drawing out all the atoms, and often we don't need to draw them with the bonds at their exact angles.
 Instead, scientists simplify the diagram like this:

-This makes it simpler to see which atoms are bonded to which.
+This makes it easier to see which atoms are bonded to others.
 The repeating part of the structure is put in brackets, and the n tells us that there are many repeated copies of that making the complete polymer.
 You'll learn a lot more about polymers in another activity.